T8886/13ORM-E-Commerce-Back-End/README.md

 * [License](https://github.com/T8886/12SQL-Employee-Tracker/blob/main/README.md#license)

 ## Description
 The back end for e-commerce website that uses the latest technologies was created for managers at an internet retail companies so that companies can compete with other e-commerce companies.
+Challenge was created with the assistance of multiple tutors.
+Please review info below and view video.

 WHEN I add my database name, MySQL username, and MySQL password to an environment variable file THEN I am able to connect to a database using Sequelize.
 WHEN I enter schema and seed commands THEN a development database is created and is seeded with test data.